 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

 Honey Spice Lassi is tart, refreshing and nutritious.
 This healthful drink from India can be made in your home kitchen in just 5 minutes — perfect alongside meals or as a healthy snack.
 Lassis are Paleo, Primal, Keto, Low Carb, GAPS diet-friendly and can even be made dairy-free for Vegan, AIP, Whole30 and most diets.
-See the Recipe Notes for VAD version.

 Two kinds of lassis are served in India — savory and sweet.
 Both versions are made with thinned yogurt.